 Students are encouraged to reach out and request assistance from the school Registrar or Dean of Students for any counseling needs.
-CBTS' Counseling program is available for and designed to help the student stay on track and reach their individual goals, whether they be personal, ministry related, or educational goals.
+CBTS staff are available to help the student stay on track and reach their individual goals, whether they be personal, ministry related, or educational goals.